 - You will be reimbursed for the cost of attendance to the conference up to but not exceeding $250 per student.

-Reimbursement will be given for up to 2 conferences per student; however, the TOTAL reimbursement for each student in a single year can be no more than $250.
+Reimbursement will be given for up to 2 conferences per student; however, the TOTAL reimbursement for each student in a single academic year can be no more than $250.

 - Physical copies of all receipts, order confirmations, registration confirmations, hotel bills, gas receipts, conference reservations, etc. (Anything you wish to be reimbursed for MUST have a physical receipt that shows the amount/cost clearly and those physical receipts MUST be turned in to Lauren in 305 Alderman Hall—in person.)
 Only one person can claim a receipt for reimbursement, see the note on groups below.